sorluc/whispeakAuthNode/README.md

 -->
 # whispeakAuthNode

 A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 7.1.0 and above.
-This node... **SHORT DESCRIPTION HERE**
+This node allows to register your voice and then authenticate with it.
+This node uses Whispeak technology.

+**How to deploy it**

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

-**USAGE HERE**

-The code in this repository has binary dependencies that live in the ForgeRock maven repository.
+Note that the code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

-**SPECIFIC BUILD INSTRUCTIONS HERE**

-**SCREENSHOTS ARE GOOD LIKE BELOW**
+There is no specific build instruction.

+**How to use it**

 ![ScreenShot](./example.png)

+**Warnings**
-The sample code described herein is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
+The code here is provided on an "as is" basis, without warranty of any kind, to the fullest extent permitted by law.
 ForgeRock does not warrant or guarantee the individual success developers may have in implementing the sample code on their development platforms or in production configurations.

 ForgeRock does not warrant, guarantee or make any representations regarding the use, results of use, accuracy, timeliness or completeness of any data or information relating to the sample code.
 ForgeRock disclaims all warranties, expressed or implied, and in particular, disclaims all warranties of merchantability, and warranties related to the code, or any service or software related thereto.